 The recommendations presented here are outcome-based, not prescriptive.

-They draw on the current understanding of how COVID-19 is most commonly transmitted, and therefore what are the risks needing to be mitigated and what are the best solutions to do this effectively.

-Because presently there is no silver bullet solution, we recommend a layered approach for the initial restart, as is already done with safety and security.

-We should avoid unnecessary redundancies of measures and ineffective remedies.
+The recommendations draw on the current understanding of how COVID-19 is most commonly transmitted, and therefore what are the risks needing to be mitigated and what are the best solutions to do this effectively.
+Because there is no silver bullet solution at present, we recommend a layered approach for the initial restart, as is already done with safety and security, while avoiding unnecessary redundancies and ineffective remedies.
 As improved risk mitigation methods become available, more burdensome and less effective measures should be replaced.

-We believe that the roadmap outlines a risk-based approach that assures that aviation continues to be the safest form of long distance travel the world has known, and that it does not become a meaningful vector for the transmission of COVID-19.
+We believe that the Biosecurity for Air Transport roadmap outlines a risk-based approach that assures that aviation continues to be the safest form of long distance travel the world has known, and that it does not become a meaningful vector for the transmission of COVID-19.